 Possible alternative egress systems and/or particular egress systems (see point 6.2);

-Correct use of gas system and appliances, stoves, fireplaces, air conditioning, kitchen, smoke detectors, CO detectors, etc. (where applicable)
+Correct use of gas system and appliances, stoves, fireplaces, air conditioning, kitchen, smoke detectors, CO detectors, etc. (where applicable).

 All instructions and documents must be written in the national language(s) and at least in one of the international languages practiced by the majority of the guests.
 When possible, the use of pictograms is recommended and can replace the written text.